-The best grants for small business in 2022
+The best grants for small business and startups in 2023

 It’s surprising how unexpected costs can crop up when you’re running a small business, especially when you’re just starting out.
 But no matter what stage your business is at, it’s likely that you’ll need to take out a business loan or some form of finance option at some point – whether to help with cash flow, update old equipment, or fund an expansion.

 But before you compare business loans it’s worth looking at what grants are available.

 - A business loan is an amount you borrow and pay back monthly with interest added.
 A grant is money given to you that you don’t need to pay back.

 - There are many grants available if your business meets certain conditions.
 E.g., Direct grants, resource, and training grants.